Bewolf2/AR-Unity/README.md

 markers used are the same as this demo.
 You can found it in the ALVAR.pdf.
 <img src="https://raw.github.com/bara3r/AR-Unity/master/AR-Unity/Assets/Materials/markerfield.png"/>

+### Calibration
+You need to calibrate your webcam.
+See manual and ALVAR internal samples on how to calibrate your camera.
+The XML files for the calibration are in the Assets\Calibrations directory of the Unity application.

+The current calibration file used is specific to my webcam.

+Since our goal is to use the [Vuzix's Wrap 920AR] (http://www.vuzix.com/consumer/products_wrap920ar.html), some calibration files for these augmented reality eyewear are also present.

 AR-Unity
 --------
 This is the Unity project.